 - a.
-Customers with complex behavioural needs are enabled to remain in their own homes; - b.
-The impact of the Customer's behaviours on their life choices is reduced as much as possible - c.
-The additional opportunity to use this resource for skills building, with the objective to support people with a learning disability and/or autism to become more independent, as well as providing the current placement with updated skills and knowledge as appropriate; - d.
-Reduce the number of avoidable admissions into specialist hospitals; - e.
-Reduce the number of inappropriate admissions to more restrictive settings; - f.
-Reduce the number of avoidable out of area placements - g.
-Provide support or informal carers when a customer has reached or approaching crisis point in relation to their mental health and / or behaviours. - h.
-Provide support to domiciliary care providers to develop their skills, knowledge and models of support to support people experiencing crisis or mental health breakdown.
+Customers with complex behavioural needs are enabled to remain in their community; - b.
+Customers who required Crisis Support in a Residential Care environment are able to be supported as close as home as

+- c.
+The impact of the Customer's behaviours on their life choices is reduced as much as possible - d.
+The additional opportunity to use this resource for skills building, with the objective to support people with a learning disability and/or autism to become more independent, as well as providing the current placement with updated skills and knowledge as appropriate; - e.
+Reduce the number of avoidable admissions into specialist hospitals; - f.
+Reduce the number of inappropriate admissions to more restrictive settings; - g.
+Reduce the number of avoidable out of area / county placements.